 Part of the fun of building something yourself is that you can adapt the project to suit your needs.
 Here's how you can modify the input impedance.

-It's all a matter of changing the resistors shown in orange below:
+It's all a matter of changing the resistors shown in yellow below:

 The big question is what to change the resistor values to.
 This is where the input impedance calculator comes in handy.
 Download it, play around with the values until you get it right, and substitute the resistor values with your own when you build the phono stage.